Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 #### Fonts ####
-Big Shoulder Stencil display is the font chosen for the Title and headings.
-This font was chosen because it is bold, stands out, and the title looks amazing.
-I feel the characteristics of this font will really help bring the website to life.

-Monda was chosen the paragraphs and information throughout the site.
+Poppins was chosen the paragraphs and information throughout the site.
 This style was chosen as it seems that the two fonts will compliment each other nicely.
-They wont be too different yet both are bold and stand out. i want the font to grasp the user's attention from the moment they hit the landing page and Monda paired with Big Shoulder Stencil Family is the perfect match.
+They wont be too different yet both are bold and stand out.
+I want the font to grasp the user's attention from the moment they hit the landing page.
 <a></a>

 #### Colours ####